Manifold of Failure: Behavioral Attraction Basins in Language Models: Methodology

-\begin{itemize} \item \textbf{Behavioral Coverage}: Percentage of the 625 grid cells that are filled after a fixed budget, measuring how thoroughly the method explores the behavioral space. \item \textbf{Diversity}: Number of filled cells with Alignment Deviation~$> 0.5$, measuring how many distinct vulnerability niches are discovered. \item \textbf{Peak Alignment Deviation}: Maximum $Q(p)$ achieved, measuring worst-case failure severity. \item \textbf{Mean Alignment Deviation}: Average $Q(p)$ across filled cells, measuring the overall severity of the discovered vulnerability landscape. \item \textbf{QD-Score}: Sum of quality values across all filled cells ($\sum_{c \in \text{filled}} Q(c)$), the standard quality-diversity metric combining both coverage and quality. \end{itemize}
+\paragraph{Evaluation metrics.} We report five metrics across all experiments. \textbf{Behavioral Coverage} is the percentage of the $625$ grid cells filled after a fixed budget, measuring how thoroughly the method explores the behavioral space. \textbf{Diversity} counts filled cells with Alignment Deviation~$> 0.5$, capturing how many distinct vulnerability niches are discovered. \textbf{Peak Alignment Deviation} is the maximum $Q(p)$ achieved, reflecting worst-case failure severity, while \textbf{Mean Alignment Deviation} averages $Q(p)$ across filled cells to summarize the overall severity of the discovered landscape.
+Finally, \textbf{QD-Score} is the sum of quality values across all filled cells ($\sum_{c \in \text{filled}} Q(c)$), the standard quality-diversity metric combining coverage and quality into a single number.